omerh/statuscakectl/README.md

 # statuscakectl

-[Statuscake](https://www.statuscake.com/statuscake-long-page/?a_aid=5d6fc4349afd6&a_bid=af013c39) is a Website Uptime & Performance Monitoring.
+[Statuscake](https://www.statuscake.com/statuscake-long-page/?a_aid=5d6fc4349afd6&a_bid=af013c39) is a Website Uptime & Performance Monitoring tool.

 They offer a free plan and paid plans.

-This is a small binary written in Golnag which allow you to control statuscake via API
+This is a small binary written in Golang which allows you to control statuscake via API.

-Currently allow you to create/list/delete uptime tests and ssl monitoring.
+Currently allows you to create/list/delete uptime tests and ssl monitoring.

 ## Configuration

-Set the following environment variables from statuscake in your machine
+Set the following environment variables from statuscake in your machine.

 ```bash
 export STATUSCAKE_USER=your_statuscake_user